eleriaqueen/pySeccy/README.md

   -fb, --force-bb       compute Section ID
                         for PSO Blue Burst only

-  -l, --loop            enter multiple names one after the other
+  -l, --loop            enter one name after the other
                         type-in the word 'exit' to leave
 ```